tych0/tycho.pizza/src/blog/2016/04/lxdbr0.md

 So, if you want to have parity with `lxcbr0`, you'll need to configure the bridge yourself.
 There are a few ways to do this.
-For a step by step walkthrough, simply do:
+For a step by step walkthrough of just configuring the bridge, simply do:

     sudo dpkg-reconfigure -p medium lxd

 And answer the questions however you like.
+If you've never configured LXD at all (and e.g. want to use a fancy filesystem like ZFS), try:

+    sudo lxd init

-Alternatively, you can edit the file `/etc/default/lxd-bridge` and then do a:
+Which will configure all of LXD (both the filesystem and `lxdbr0`).
+Finally, you can edit the file `/etc/default/lxd-bridge` and then do a:

     sudo service lxd-bridge stop && sudo service lxd restart